orkestron-ai/software-meta-model/aismm-structure.md

 ## 14. Parsing Rules

-AISMM Studio must:
+Any context extraction tool implementing the AISMM standard must:

+1. Fetch sources (including pulling from multiple external repositories if layers are distributed)
+2. Decrypt layers (if they were encrypted)
-1. Scan all files
+3. Scan all files
-2. Extract blocks
+4. Extract blocks
-3. Validate structure
+5. Validate structure
-4. Build graph model
+6. Build graph model
-5. Resolve references
+7. Resolve references

 ---